Hoya occultata is the second species of Hoya with a shrubby habit from Sulawesi. It resembles Hoya irisiae, which is endemic to the Philippines.

 Description

-Hoya occultata is an epiphytic shrub with pale brown stems that bear leaves mid-green leaves with pinnate venation.
+Hoya occultata is an epiphytic shrub with pale brown stems that bear mid-green leaves with pinnate venation.
 The stems are erect or suberect and can grow up to 20 inches (50 cm) long and 0.25 inches (0.6 cm) in diameter.
 The leaves are elliptic-lanceolate, pale green underneath, and can measure up to 4 inches (10 cm) long and 1.4 inches (3.5 cm) wide.
-They are attached to the stem by a cylindrical petiole channeled above and up to 0.3 inches (0.8 cm) in length.
+They are attached to the stem by a cylindrical petiole that is channeled above and can grow up to 0.3 inches (0.8 cm) long.

 During the summer, Hoya occultata produces umbels of up to 15 flowers with urn-shaped corolla with free-spreading lobes.
-The flowers can reach up to 0.6 inches (1.5 cm) in diameter.
+The flowers can reach a diameter of 0.6 inches (1.5 cm).
 The corolla lobes are sparsely pubescent, white at the base, turning dark yellow at the tips on the inside.
 Outside, they are smooth and yellowish-cream.
-The corolla envelops the inner corona and, therefore, hides from sight, which is the main characteristic distinguishing this species from the otherwise similar Hoya irisiae.
+The corolla envelops the inner corona and, therefore, hides from sight, the main characteristic distinguishing this species from the otherwise similar Hoya irisiae.
 The fruits are blackish spotted follicles measuring up to 4.2 inches (10.5 cm) long and 0.15 inches (0.4 cm) in diameter.

 How to Grow and Care for Hoya occultata

 Light: Even if this plant can tolerate lower light levels, it may become weak and leggy if the light is too low, producing fewer leaves and flowers.
-Therefore, keeping it indoors in bright, indirect sunlight is best.
+Therefore, it is best kept indoors in bright, indirect sunlight.

 Soil: Well-draining soil that provides excellent aeration and does not hold too much water is most important for growing a healthy plant.